MeritxellMa/hellohugo/doc/source/add_blog_post.rst

 .. literalinclude:: ../../content/blog/en/linked-post.en.md
    :lines: 1-8

-3. Save the file in :file:`content/blog/codeLang/`.
-This codeLang is a folder label for user organization but not needed for hugo.
+3. Save the file in :file:`content/blog/codeLang/` with filename :file:`name.codeLang.md`.
+Dispite codeLang in filename, the codeLang folder is not needed for hugo although it improves file organization.

-4. Rename your file as :file:`filename.codeLang.md`